-An organization may want suppliers to access and contribute to certain high value information assets (e.g. software code development, accounting payroll information).
+An organization may want suppliers to access and contribute to certain high-value information assets (e.g. software code development, accounting payroll information).
 They would therefore need to have clear agreements of exactly what access they are allowing them, so they can control the security around it.
-This is especially important with more and more information management, processing and technology services being outsourced.
-That means having a place to show management of the relationship is happening; contracts, contacts, incidents, relationship activity and risk management etc. Where the supplier is also intimately involved in the organization, but may not have its own certified ISMS, then ensuring the supplier staff are educated and aware of security, trained on your policies etc. is also worth demonstrating compliance around.
-Working with suppliers that already meet the majority of your organizations information security needs for the services they provide to you and have a good track record of addressing information security concerns responsibly is a very good idea – as it will make all of these processes much easier.
+This is especially important with more and more information management, processing, and technology services being outsourced.
+That means having a place to show management of the relationship is happening; contracts, contacts, incidents, relationship activity, and risk management, etc. Where the supplier is also intimately involved in the organization, but may not have its own certified ISMS, then ensuring the supplier staff is educated and aware of security, trained on your policies, etc. is also worth demonstrating compliance around.
+Working with suppliers that already meet the majority of your organization’s information security needs for the services they provide to you and have a good track record of addressing information security concerns responsibly is a very good idea – as it will make all of these processes much easier.
 In simple terms, look for suppliers that already have achieved an independent ISO 27001 certification or equivalent themselves.
 It is also important to ensure that the suppliers are being kept informed and engaged with any changes to the ISMS or specifically engaged around the parts that affect their services.
 Your auditor will want to see this evidenced – so, by keeping a record of this in your supplier on-boarding projects or annual reviews it will be easy to do so.
-Things to include in the supply scope and agreements generally include: the work and its scope; information at risk and classification; legal and regulatory requirements e.g. adherence to GDPR and or other applicable legislation; reporting and reviews; non disclosure; IPR; incident management; specific policies to comply with if important to the agreement; obligations on subcontractors; screening on staff etc. A good standard contract will deal with these points but as above, sometimes it might not be required, and could be way over the top for the type of supply, or it might not be possible to force a supplier to follow your idea of good practice.
-Be pragmatic and risk centered in the approach.
+Things to include in the supply scope and agreements generally include the work and its scope; information at risk and classification; legal and regulatory requirements e.g. adherence to GDPR and or other applicable legislation; reporting and reviews; non-disclosure; IPR; incident management; specific policies to comply with if important to the agreement; obligations on subcontractors; screening on staff, etc. A good standard contract will deal with these points but as above, sometimes it might not be required and could be way over the top for the type of supply, or it might not be possible to force a supplier to follow your idea of good practice.
+Be pragmatic and risk-centered in the approach.

-Supplier agreements should be established and documented to ensure there is no misunderstanding regarding both parties obligations to fulfill relevant security, legal, and/or regulatory requirements.
-Organization are increasingly using outsourced services.
+Supplier agreements should be established and documented to ensure there is no misunderstanding regarding both parties’ obligations to fulfill relevant security, legal, and/or regulatory requirements.
+Organizations are increasingly using outsourced services.
 While sensitive data processes and services might be outsourced, responsibility for the associated risk remains with the organization.
 Supplier agreements should include (as appropriate) clear and concise information regarding:

 - The types of data being accessed and methods of access

-- Definitions of data ownership and disposition throughout service lifecycle
+- Definitions of data ownership and disposition throughout the service lifecycle

 - The organization’s data classification requirements as it applies to the supplier